 When thinking about sustainability in making an impact, it is all about how we’re creating the future.
 It’s actually a pretty huge responsibility to really think about – how are things going to look like in 50 or 100 years?

-One way to approach this in ICT landscape is value chain identification and modelling.
+One way to approach this in the ICT landscape is value chain identification and modeling.
 This helps companies to better understand how they can positively impact the environment and society in the long run.
 Modern architecture and technologies can act as a catalyst for identifying and defining value chain development opportunities, helping companies to develop sustainable solutions.
-Creating a business case and setting performance indicators to measure value are also important steps towards sustainability.
+Creating a business case and setting performance indicators to measure value are also important steps toward sustainability.
 These will allow companies to measure and monitor the impact of development and improve their performance accordingly.
 Ultimately, sustainable development helps companies create a positive impact on the environment and society, leading to improving reputation and profitability in the long term.